top of page

 • how you managed to let me grow up without my having to worry about the “adult problems” you had with my father and with the finances.

-• you telling me that I had the power and the freedom to become anything I wanted to become.
+• you told me that I had the power and the freedom to become anything I wanted to become.

 • you telling me that I should always think for myself.